-- Non-refundable application processing fee of \$55.00 (US) for U.S. citizens and Permanent Residents or \$65.00 (US) for Non-Resident Aliens (Internationals); - Two official transcripts from all colleges and universities previously attended; - Three recommendations from people who know the prospective student's academic record and potential for graduate study; - On-line North Carolina Residency Form if claiming NC residence for tuition purposes; - A list of courses in progress if enrolled as a Post-Baccalaureate Studies (PBS) student at NC State; - GRE or other standardized test scores, statements of purpose, portfolios or other work samples, depending on requirements of particular program; and - TOEFL scores, where applicable.
+- Non-refundable application processing fee of \$65.00 (US) for U.S. citizens and Permanent Residents or \$75.00 (US) for Non-Resident Aliens (Internationals); - One official transcript from all colleges and universities previously attended; (NOTE: Applicants currently attending, or who have previously attended NC State, are not required to provide an NC State transcript.) - Three recommendations from people who know the prospective student's academic record and potential for graduate study; - On-line North Carolina Residency Form if claiming NC residence for tuition purposes; - A list of courses in progress if enrolled as a Post-Baccalaureate Studies (PBS) student at NC State; - GRE or other standardized test scores, statements of purpose, portfolios or other work samples, depending on requirements of particular program; and - TOEFL scores, where applicable.